AndierZ/conduit/README.md

 14. Create annotation for configuring routes
 15. Add annotation process to reigster handlers to routes
 16. CRUD for user with authentication
+17. Rxify the MongoDb service and User service.

-CRUD articles using RxJava
+CRUD articles
 CRUD comments
 add follow/unfollow
 add favorite/unfavorite
 add tags
 add query routes
+better deal with event.fail(e), instead of just showing internal server error?

 look into using protobuf as customized codec for service proxy security review

-- Create docker for each separate each verticle as its own process/service
-- Run each docker/service independently on a cluster
+Create docker for each separate each verticle as its own process/service Run each docker/service independently on a cluster
-- Add load balancer in front of the http verticles
+Add load balancer in front of the http verticles